//echo "Main

 2 oz all-purpose flour

-Heat the fish stock to a simmer in a medium saucepan.
+Heat the fish stock to a simmer in a medium pan.

-Meanwhile, in a separate heavy-bottomed saucepan, melt the clarified butter over a medium heat until it becomes frothy.
+Meanwhile, in a separate heavy-bottomed pan, melt the clarified butter over a medium heat until it becomes frothy.

 With a wooden spoon, stir the flour into the melted butter a little bit at a time, until it is fully incorporated into the butter, giving you a pale-yellow-colored paste.
 This paste is called a roux.
 Heat the roux for another minute or so to cook off the taste of raw flour.